|Values are valid only on day of printing.|

 Detection of VZV DNA in clinical specimens supports the clinical diagnosis of infection due to this virus.

-VZV DNA is not detected in cerebrospinal fluid from patients without central nervous system disease caused by this virus.
+VZV DNA is typically not detected in cerebrospinal fluid from patients without central nervous system disease caused by this virus.

 A negative result does not eliminate the possibility of herpes simplex virus (HSV) or varicella-zoster virus (VZV) infection.
 Inhibitors of PCR may be present in some specimens.

 The reference range is typically "negative" for this assay.
-This assay is only to be used for patients with a clinical history and symptoms consistent with VZV and HSV infection, and must be interpreted in the context of the clinical picture.
+This assay is only to be used for patients with a clinical history and symptoms consistent with VZV or HSV infection, and must be interpreted in the context of the clinical picture.
 This test is not used to screen asymptomatic patients.

 Herpes Simplex Virus PCR